Youg-Otricked/QuantumC/docs/include.md

 In Quantum C you do not include files. instead, you include _namespaces_ FROM files.
 You cannot include code from the global scope in Quanrum C, like the main function.
 You can only include namespaces from files.

 Now, there are _Certanly_ at least 2 people saying _"Oh but what if we want to use the global scope instead of this namespace for X or Y reason, like DRY code?_".
-Quantum C has a answer for this.
+Quantum C has an answer for this.
 Introducing, the Exported namespace.

 The exported namespace is a top level namespace _That's right **Top level**.
 That means that you **MUST** put the exported namespace without nesting._ This is because it breaks all forms of nesting and dependancy logic, so it must be the **First thing** in the file.
 Not the first top level thing: the **FIRST THING PERIOD** What goes in the exported namespace, you may ask?
 The answer is 3 things.
 - Global variables (semi global.
 You access them with Exported::thing)